vegaprotocol/documentation/docs/releases/overview.md

 When using the [Market Simulator](https://github.com/vegaprotocol/vega-market-sim) it was found that a "cannot unregister order" error was thrown for pegged orders and caused the core to crash.
 This bug has been resolved in [5663](https://github.com/vegaprotocol/vega/issues/5663)

 **Pegged orders not removed from list after repricing:**
-It was identified that during a markets life when it is not in an auction and a pegged order gets repriced the order was removed from the book, however, it remained in the pegged list.
-If the market then goes into an auction the pegged order list is used to try to get the order from the book, however in this case the order no longer exists, causing a panic.
+It was identified that during a market's life when it is not in an auction and a pegged order gets repriced, the order was removed from the book, however, it remained in the pegged orders list.
+If the market then goes into an auction the pegged order list is used to try to get the order from the book, but as the order no longer exists, it can't be done.
 This bug has been resolved in [5825](https://github.com/vegaprotocol/vega/issues/5825)

 **Core**